earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 True
 ~~~

-To create `Student` class with *four* attributes, a helpful string representation, and support for object comparison, we have the following in main.py:
+To create the `Student` class with *four* attributes, a helpful string representation, and support for object comparison, we have the following in main.py:

 ~~~{.python caption="main.py"}
 # main.py